Martempering to Improve Wear Properties of Aircraft Brake Steel Rotors

 How to Cite:

-Jetley, S., (2007) “Martempering to Improve Wear Properties of Aircraft Brake Steel Rotors”, The Journal of Technology, Management, and Applied Engineering 23(2).
+Jetley, S., (2007) “Martempering to Improve Wear Properties of Aircraft Brake Steel Rotors”, Journal of Industrial Technology 23(2).